MakeSchool-Tutorials/Introduction-Git-Github-Apps-japanese/P1-Your-First-Repo/content.md

 > [action]
 > Open up SourceTree and go through the set up prompts.
 >
-> Add your GitHub account and skip the reset of the set up.
+> Add your GitHub account and skip the rest of the set up.
 >
 > Go to `SourceTree > Preferences` and fill out your full name and email address (be sure to use the one you signed up for GitHub with).